cloudmatrix/signedimp/README.txt

 using the optional loader method get_data().
-It works with at least the default import machinery and the zipimport module; if you have custom import hooks that don't offer this method, or that don't conform to the standard file layout for python imports, they will will not be usabled with signedimp.
+It works with at least the default import machinery and the zipimport module; if you have custom import hooks that don't offer this method, or that don't conform to the standard file layout for python imports, they will will not be usable with signedimp.

 Keys